 How to contribute

+LoB is produced and maintained collaboratively by a group of contributors with relevant expertise.
 If you wish to contribute to the project you need a named account on this website.
-You can get one by sending us a message over here.
+You can get one by sending us a message using the contact page.
 After you receive your account details you will be able to log in and:

 - suggest new terms that are currently not on the thesaurus